-BAFTA Connects Offers The Chance To Chat With Aisling Bea & Other Big Stars
+BAFTA's New Scheme Offers A Chance To Chat With Aisling Bea & Other Big Stars

 When award season rolls around, it's the BAFTAs I most look forward to.
 From celebrating some of the most successful acting talent in the UK to nurturing new stars, the British Academy does so much in the background to open up the entertainment industry.
 And if you fancy yourself the next big director, designer, producer, or composer then BAFTA Connects is linking aspiring entertainers with leading women in the business.
 To celebrate International Women’s Day 2020 BAFTA launched their new initiative to mentor new talent and if you’re successful, you could end chatting with Aisling Bea, Edith Bowman, or Nainita Desai.